spraakbanken/korp-frontend/doc/frontend_devel.md

 ### Testing

 The state of the frontend testing is quite bad.
 It is good to add e2e tests in `test/e2e/spec`, but not a demand.
-The tests are dependent on Språkbankens frontend setup, Korp backend and Karp backend (auto completion feature).
+The tests are dependent on Språkbanken's frontend setup, Korp backend and Karp backend (auto completion feature).